wp-plugins/jumplead/readme.txt

 == Installation ==

-1. Upload 'jumplead' to the '/wp-content/plugins/' directory
+1. Install directly from WordPress plugins directory or upload to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Enter your Jumplead tracker id from Jumplead Settings